Online Therapeutic Chat Alternatives

 - HopeNet 360

-HopeNet 360 is another online crisis chat website that connects users with spiritual coaches.
+HopeNet 360 is another online chat website that connects users with spiritual coaches.
+It also employs crisis counselors to speak to people over the phone.
 This website is available for everyone over the age of 13 and is filled with caring volunteers.
 However, the site operators recommend that anyone who is feeling suicidal should call the National Suicide Prevention Lifeline or talk to one of their crisis counselors over the phone.
 Both of the numbers for these resources are listed in the description of the website.

 - Chat now

-If you don't mind conversations that involve religion, Chatnow is a chat resource that gives people the opportunity to receive advice from Christian volunteers.
-Their chat services base much of their advice on the Bible, and they advise on subjects from depression to alcohol abuse.
-Still, they state on their website that their volunteers are not equipped to handle mental illness and that visitors should seek out help from a professional if they are dealing with something beyond the volunteer's scope.
+Chat now is a chat resource that gives people the opportunity to receive advice from Christian volunteers.
+Their chat services base much of their advice on the Bible, and they advise on a wide range of mental health and substance abuse issues.
+Still, they state on their website that their volunteers are not equipped to treat mental illness and that visitors should seek out help from a professional if they are dealing with something beyond the volunteer's scope.